 LSAC applies two procedures to ensure that the LSAT is fair to all test takers regardless of race, ethnicity, gender, or national background.
 First, each LSAT question individually, and every LSAT test form as a whole, is subjected to careful review by trained reviewers for fairness and sensitivity to all test takers.
 Questions that are determined to be unfair or offensive to people on the basis of their age, gender, disability, regional or national background, ethnic group, or race are eliminated.

-Secondly, LSAT items, both when administered as part of an unscored pretest or preequating section and when administered as part of a scored LSAT, are subjected to special statistical analysis.
+Secondly, LSAT items, both when administered as part of an unscored pretest and when administered as part of a scored LSAT, are subjected to special statistical analysis.
 This analysis identifies test questions that, because of differences in performance between members of subgroups of the testing population in spite of similar levels of skills as determined by their performance on the test as a whole, merit special review to determine whether or not they are fair.
 Such items are reviewed by trained staff, including, where possible, members of the relevant population subgroup.
 Items determined to be unfair are eliminated or not scored.

 Advice to Law Schools on Use of LSAT Scores